MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 So what did we change in the code above?

 1. In this line the only difference between our previous implementation is that we appended `as!
 ListNotesTableViewCell` to the end.
-That code is a *downcast*, it's how we tell the compiler that we expect `dequeueReusableCellWithIdentifier(_:)` to return a more specific kind of `UITableViewCell`, in this case a `ListNotesTableViewCell`.
+That code is a *downcast*, it's how we tell the compiler that we expect `dequeueReusableCellWithIdentifier(_:forIndexPath:)` to return a more specific kind of `UITableViewCell`, in this case a `ListNotesTableViewCell`.
 The downcast works because `ListNotesTableViewCell` is a subclass of `UITableViewCell`.

 2. Because `cell` now has type *ListNotesTableViewCell*, we can access the `noteTitle` and `noteModificationTime` properties that we just created.